statamic/docs/content/collections/docs/new-antlers-parser.md

 - The ability to _set_ variables
 - Syntax errors that reference the exact line, character, and type of error
 - The ability to control parse order through sub-expressions
-- Merging the results of multiple expressions
+- Merge, group, order, and manipulate data natively
 - Perform a robust set of mathematical operations
 - Concatenate, increment, and decrement values
+- More template logic and control flow operators
+- More powerful template enh
-- A better Modifier syntax that provide better type handling
+- An improved Modifier syntax to provide better readability and type handling
 - A smarter, more forgiving matching engine so more things Just Work™
 - Self-iterating assignments
 - Self-closing tags